 All interested person transactions are undertaken on normal commercial terms and the AC regularly reviews all interested person transactions to ensure compliance with the internal control system as well as with relevant provisions of the Listing Manual and the Property Funds Appendix.
-In addition, the Trustee has the right to review such transactions to ascertain that the

-Property Funds Appendix has been complied with.
+In addition, the Trustee has the right to review such transactions to ascertain that the Property Funds Appendix and the Listing Manual have been complied with and to satisfy itself and/or confirm that such transactions are conducted on normal commercial terms and not prejudicial to the interests of MPACT and the unitholders.